-• ROYALTY
+ROYALTY

 Late, summer bearing selection is considered the best purple berry for fresh eating.
 Very large, firm berries can be picked when red, but will develop sweeter, more intense flavour when fully ripe at the royal purple stage.
 This disease resistant red x black raspberry cross is also ideal for jam, jelly and freezing.
 The vigorous, thorny canes are very productive, but non-suckering, like a black raspberry.

-SELF-FERTILE

-ZONE 4

-HARVEST: MID-LATE JULY
+SELF-FERTILE | ZONE 4 | HARVEST: MID-LATE JULY

-266-4525 bundle of 25 canes
+2 yr old canes bundle of 25 canes